 There are three common uses of NCache as follows:

 Number one is scaling up the application data caching process.
-A distributed cache like NCache processes app data transactions in-memory, and across more than one cache server, so it can handle any load at extremely fast speeds.
+A distributed in-memory cache like NCache processes app data transactions in-memory, and across more than one cache server, so it can handle any load at extremely fast speeds.
 A database cannot do this, so it easily becomes an app data processing bottleneck.
-NCache is faster than a database (being in-memory) and scalable for any load (as it scales in a linear fashion), both of which are shortcomings of using a database without caching.
+NCache is faster than a database (being in-memory) and scalable for any load (due to linear scalability), both of which are shortcomings of using a database without caching.

 The second common use case is for web applications - whether they are ASP.NET or Java JSP.
 For ASP.NET apps you can cache the session state for either a single site or a multi-site configuration.
 Multi-site here means that if you have two data centers, a user can go from one data center to the next without losing their session; this is a feature that NCache provides.